MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/platform-capabilities-and-apis/holographic-remoting-create-remote-openxr.md

 # Writing a Holographic Remoting remote app using the OpenXR API

 >[!IMPORTANT]
->This document describes the creation of a remote application for HoloLens 2 and Windows Mixed Reality headsets using the [OpenXR API](../native/openxr.md).
-Remote applications for **HoloLens (1st gen)** must use NuGet package version **1.x.x**.
-This implies that remote applications written for HoloLens 2 are not compatible with HoloLens 1 and vice versa.
+>This document describes the creation of a remote app for HoloLens 2 and Windows Mixed Reality headsets using the [OpenXR API](../native/openxr.md).
+Remote apps for **HoloLens (1st gen)** must use NuGet package version **1.x.x**.
+This implies that remote apps written for HoloLens 2 are not compatible with HoloLens 1 and vice versa.
 The documentation for HoloLens 1 can be found [here](add-holographic-remoting.md).

 Holographic Remoting apps can stream remotely rendered content to HoloLens 2 and Windows Mixed Reality immersive headsets.
 You can also access more system resources and integrate remote [immersive views](../../design/app-views.md) into existing desktop PC software.
 A remote app receives an input data stream from HoloLens 2, renders content in a virtual immersive view, and streams content frames back to HoloLens 2.
 The connection is made using standard Wi-Fi.
 Holographic Remoting is added to a desktop or UWP app via a NuGet packet.
 Additional code is required which handles the connection and renders in an immersive view.
 A typical remoting connection will have as low as 50 ms of latency.
 The player app can report the latency in real time.